Skip to content

 In the European elections, you only have one vote to elect a party.

-Important: If you have not received an electoral notification despite being eligible to vote, contact your city administration.
+Important: If you have not received an election notification but are eligible to vote, you should contact your municipality or city administration to request your registration in the electoral register.

 If you cannot go to a voting station on the election day, it is possible to apply for an absentee ballot.
 You will find a form on the back of the electoral notification that has been sent to you.
-Then you will receive your voting documents per post, so that you can fill them out at home before election day and then send them back.
+Then you will receive your voting documents per post, so that you can fill them out at home before election day and then send it back by post or submit it in person at your local municipality.

 Many helping hands are needed during an election.
 The election assistants are individuals, who are themselves entitled to vote and all of them work voluntarily.
-They distribute the ballots, check whether the voter is at the right voting station, and count the votes after the voting time is over.
-If you are eligible to vote, you can register as a volunteer at your town hall, citizens advice bureau or district office.
+They check whether the voter is at the right voting station, hand in ballots, and count the votes after the voting time is over.
+If you are eligible to vote, you can apply as a volunteer at your town hall, citizens advice bureau or district office.

 • Direct: Members of parliament are elected directly or through party lists, not by electors, unlike, e.g. in the Electoral College System in the USA.